Examining the world’s largest digital ID program

 Further, we aim to publish targeted research papers on various aspects of Aadhaar.
 These papers further our goal of increasing data-informed and evidence-based discourse within the Aadhaar ecosystem.

-The engagement is ongoing and continued stakeholder engagement with policymakers may inform state and central government actions on how to use Aadhaar to improve development efforts.
+The engagement is ongoing and continued stakeholder engagement with policymakers based on new evidence is expected to inform state and central government actions on how to use Aadhaar to improve development efforts.
 Engagement with researchers may also directly lead to new research efforts.